RovisLab/GridSim/GridSim_City_Scenario/README.md

 ### Prerequisites

-The packages needed for install are inside requirements.txt:
+The packages needed for install can be found inside requirements.txt:

 ```
 pip install -r requirements.txt